Guide to Auto Accidents: What to Do After a Crash

 - Contact your lawyer and insurance provider.
 This is the first step to ensuring you get the financial compensation you need to repair your vehicle or pay for medical expenses.
 File a claim with your car insurance company and give them as much information as you have.
 Additionally, contact your Colorado personal injury lawyer and discuss any legal recourses that may need to be taken.

-The personal injury lawyers at Bachus & Schanker, LLC are committed to helping you find the compensation you deserve after a car accident.
+The car accident lawyers at Bachus & Schanker are committed to helping you find the compensation you deserve after a car accident.
 Getting into an accident is stressful enough—but not receiving financial and legal compensation is even worse.
-With Bachus & Schanker, LLC, you don’t have to go it alone.
-Contact us today to speak to a personal injury lawyer about your recent car accident.
+With Bachus & Schanker, you don’t have to go it alone.
+Contact us today to speak to an auto accident lawyer about your recent car accident.